 Bel Air, Maryland

 Mr. Pertusio had acquired a console from a church in his home town of Palmyra, PA, which had been replaced when that organ was rebuilt and expanded.
 Built in 1947 by Aeolian-Skinner, it had been stored in barns and garages for many years and was significantly distressed.
 It was decided to rehabilitate as much material from the original cabinet to become part of a new one.
 The console was made of white oak, but had been painted white.
 Everything was stripped down to bare wood, which included the painstaking removal of paint from the wood grain in the insert panels.
 The remaining lumber was re-milled to spec and paired with new wood with a matching grain.
 The pedalboard, kick board, and bench were repaired and refinished as well.
 It was crowned with an inlaid music rack featuring the distinctive gothic hinge design from the church doors.
-The console possesses the latest Syndyne solid state combination memory system, and stop preparations were made for the eventual rebuilding of the gallery portion of the organ.
+The console possesses the latest Syndyne solid state combination memory system, and stop preparations were made for the eventual rebuilding of the gallery organ.